NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 ## Strategies for Submitting in Bulk

-Each submission in the previous two sections was broken down by component to demonstrate the GDC Data Model structure.
+Each submission in the previous sections was broken down by component to demonstrate the GDC Data Model structure.
+However, the submission of multiple entities at once is supported and encouraged.
+Here two strategies for submitting data in an efficient manner are discussed.

 ### Registering a BAM File: One Step